beingzeroin/Low-Level-Design-1/Design Patterns/README.md

 	6. Setters are there to set value of return type Builder and build of type Master cls

 `I coded Builder pattern for Bird Class`

+# FACTORY DESIGN PATTERN

+## Concepts
+	1. There is a common interface
+	2. Client is unaware of owner side methods so no dirty code
+	3. Parameters based methods
+	4. Similar to singleton except parameters.

+`I coded country based address validator for E-Com comp.`